Dooders/Dooders/docs/diary.md

 ---

+## 2023-01-02

+I'm going to start working on finishing out the unit tests.
+Fixing some of the broken ones and adding more tests to cover the new features.
+I'll need to think more on more complex testing.

+Also thinking of using the Issues part of the repo to track new features I want to work on and bugs I still need to fix.
+This should make it a lot easier to manage than doing it somewhere else.

 ## 2023-01-01 Metrics

 I finished up with some of the metrics to be collected at each cycle.
 I will need to improve the way a model is added to do the cycle collection and reset attributes after.